Jump to Section

 The Office of Public Works has introduced contemporary sculptures throughout Farmleigh Estate over the years.
 These permanent sculptures display a range of themes, from celebrating the accession of new states into the EU to the alignment of the planets in 1916.
 The sculptures also represent a diverse range of Irish and international artists.

-A one-page map with guided information is available for download here.
+A one-page map of the sculptures in Farmleigh Estate is available for download here.

 Convergence by Brian King